Carnvier/Carnvier/README.md

-# Hello There,
+# Hello There 👋 I'm Denzel Kudakwashe Grison

-- 👋 Hi, I’m @Carnvier
-- 👀 I’m interested in coding and really fancy technology
+## Software Enthusiast, CS Undergrad and  Web Fullstack Developer
+### Languages
+- HTML and CSS
-- 🌱 I’m currently learning Python and Java
+- Python
-- 💻 I am a CS student.
-I have knowledge of html, CSS and C programming.
+- Django
+- Php

 - 💞️ I’m looking to collaborate on various software development projects and up for the task to learn new skills
 - 📫 How to reach me: denzelkudagrison@gmail.com
 - 😄 Pronouns: He